 TCEQ will continue to analyze hiring practices and determine opportunities for enhanced workforce diversity through usage of the Express Hire Program at diversity-focused events and predominantly minority colleges and universities.
 This program allows hiring supervisors to identify and hire qualified applicants for job vacancies on the spot at recruiting events.
-A final review of the applicant's qualifications, along with other hiring requirements, is conducted later.

 Hiring supervisors also have the benefit of utilizing the agency's Transitions Hiring Program, which provides a diverse applicant pool to expedite hiring for entry-level positions requiring a degree.
 Recruiters actively recruit at colleges and universities and at professional events throughout the state.
 Hiring supervisors have access to a pool of graduating or recently graduated college students from diverse backgrounds for professional entry-level positions.
-Further, HRSS launched the Engineer Hiring Program, designed to provide a continuous applicant pool of licensed engineers.
+Further, TCEQ launched the Engineer Hiring Program, designed to provide a continuous applicant pool of licensed engineers and provide engineers new to TCEQ with a recruitment bonus.

-Retention Efforts
+Engagement and Retention Efforts